0xZakk/JS-DC/09-templating/readme.md

 ### Turning Handlebars into Views
 Now we know how to use handlebars, lets use it to build out views for our application.

+- Exercise 1

+### Building our To Do Application Using Handlebars
 Step 1:
 First we need to get handlebars locally.
 We can use `npm` but for this were going to link to the library directly: